fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 **v1.1 Note:** The Delay submenu is no longer available through the holotape.

+**v1.2 Note:** The Delay submenu has been deleted, but the global variables can still be changed via the console.

 The Delay submenu allows you to slow down the rate at which Auto Loot iterates through shopping lists.
 The delay can be set to 0, 1, 2, 4, or 5 seconds.
 If the delay is 0 seconds, which is the default setting, Auto Loot will work as fast as possible.